 It’s easy to feel lonely in your 20’s and 30’s: having roommates begins to lose its appeal, and between work, taking care of yourself, and people coupling up like crazy, your network steadily begins to shrink.
 I am no stranger to this “I don’t have any friends,” feeling.
 When I moved back from NYC in 2012 I left behind a close-knit group of people who functioned as my second family.
 Even though I grew up near the Atlanta area, when I moved back I had only a handful of connections.
-Most of my friends from college live in other metropolitan cities – which is super fun for travel -but can make day-to-day living feel solitary.
+Most of my friends from college live in other metropolitan cities.
+This is super fun when traveling, but can make day-to-day living feel solitary.

 I was 25 when I moved back to Atlanta, and though I’ve always made friends fairly easily (transferring schools in the middle of undergrad will do that to a person!)
 I felt I had to work harder at it than ever before.
 It’s taking awhile to get the hang of what it really takes to make friends in your 20’s (and even into your thirties), but I’m happy to report I think I’m making steady progress.

 The good news is, if you put in the work, you will reap the reward.
-Below are some of the stories behind the female friendships I’ve fostered since moving back to Atlanta, and my tips for how to go about making friends in your 20s.
+Below are some of the stories behind the female friendships I’ve fostered since moving back to Atlanta, and my tips for how to make new friends in your 20s.

 Lauren and Shelby

 Shelby and I met through a blog coaching client of mine who hired Shelby to take (amazing) photos for her website.
 After seeing the photos, I loved Shelby’s bright-light style and immediately booked a session with her.
-I was afraid our shoot would be awkward, but she was really easy to work with and I instantly warmed to her.
+Thankfully, she was really easy to work with and I instantly warmed to her.

 Shelby had just moved to the area from Wisconsin and was new in town and also looking for friends.
 At the end of the shoot, she was like, “We should go get coffee or drinks sometime,” and I said, “Sure!”
 And we set a date to hang and the rest is history!